-For all BS degrees, at least 39 credits must be 300-level or above to qualify for graduation.
+For all BS degrees, at least 27 credits must be 300 level or above to qualify for graduation.

-Students who want to take College Level Examination Program (CLEP) examinations must do so during the first two semesters of study at Capitol College.
 Students who want to take courses at another institution for possible transfer after enrolling at Capitol College must receive prior written permission from the appropriate academic dean.
 Transfer credit approval forms are available at the Office of Registration and Records and online.
 Graduate degrees must be completed in their entirety at Capitol College, with the exception of students transferring courses in accordance with the transfer credit policy on page 18 of this catalog.